-Five classes of the Continental Airlines Pass Through Trust Certificates, Series 1998-3, will be issued in this offering: Class A-1, A-2, B, C-1 and C-2.
-A separate trust will be established for each class of certificates.
+Three classes of the Continental Airlines Pass Through Trust Certificates, Series 1999-1, will be issued in this offering: Class A, B and C. A separate trust will be established for each class of certificates.
 The proceeds from the sale of certificates will initially be held in escrow.
 The trusts will use the escrowed funds to acquire equipment notes.
-The equipment notes will be issued to finance the acquisition by Continental Airlines of fourteen new Boeing aircraft scheduled for delivery from December 1998 to April 1999.
+The equipment notes will be issued to finance the acquisition by Continental Airlines of 17 new Boeing aircraft scheduled for delivery from March 1999 to October 1999.
 Payments on the equipment notes held in each trust will be passed through to the holders of certificates of such trust.

 The equipment notes issued for each aircraft will have a security interest in such aircraft.
-Interest on the equipment notes will be payable semiannually on each May 1 and November 1, beginning May 1, 1999.
-Principal payments on the equipment notes held for the Class A-1, B and C-1 certificates are scheduled on May 1 and November 1 in certain years, beginning on May 1, 1999.
-The entire principal of the equipment notes held for the Class A-2 certificates will be scheduled for payment on November 1, 2008.
-The entire principal of the equipment notes held for the Class C-2 certificates will be scheduled for payment on November 1, 2005.
+Interest on the equipment notes will be payable semiannually on each February 2 and August 2, beginning August 2, 1999.
+Principal payments on the equipment notes are scheduled on February 2 and August 2 in certain years, beginning on August 2, 1999.

-The Class A-1 and A-2 certificates will rank equally in right of distributions and will rank senior to the other certificates.
-The Class B certificates will rank junior to the Class A-1 and A-2 certificates and will rank senior to the Class C-1 and C-2 certificates.
-The Class C-1 and C-2 certificates will rank equally and will rank junior to the other certificates.
+The Class A certificates will rank senior to the other certificates.
+The Class B certificates will rank junior to the Class A certificates and will rank senior to the Class C certificates.
+The Class C certificates will rank junior to the other certificates.

-Westdeutsche Landesbank Girozentrale, acting through its New York branch, will provide a liquidity facility for each of the Class A-1 and A-2 Certificates, and Morgan Stanley Capital Services will provide a liquidity facility for each of the Class B, C-1 and C-2 Certificates, in each case in an amount sufficient to make three semiannual interest payments.
+Credit Suisse First Boston, New York branch (or another bank to be named in the final Prospectus Supplement), will provide a liquidity facility for each of the Class A, B and C Certificates, in each case in an amount sufficient to make three semiannual interest payments.